harshbhandariv/nextjs-keycloak/README.md

 Realms are the unit of administration in keycloak, users and clients are configured inside a realm.
 Our docker compose will initialize a realm in keycloak called _qickstart_.

+Login to keycloak with user alice and password alice.

 ### Prepare Environment

 Rename .env.example file to .env.local